 Also address or include the following:

-- List of current funding related to this project, including internal seed grants obtained and pending proposals for each co-principal investigator
+List of current funding related to this project, including internal seed grants obtained and pending proposals for each co-principal investigator

 Grants may be requested for up to $100,000 direct cost for one year.
 Funds may be used for salary support of graduate students and other research staff, but may not be used for general staff or administrative support.
-Operating supplies, equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
+Operating supplies, non-capital equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
 Budget details should include general categories such as personnel, supplies, travel, non-capital equipment and other project-related expenses.
-Submit using the Budget Page Template.
+Submit by using the linked budget page template.

-4) Biosketch of co-principal investigators (not to exceed 5 pages each)
+- Biosketch of co-principal investigators (not to exceed 5 pages each)

-5) Relevant literature references
+- Relevant literature references

 Renewal applications will be evaluated on a competitive basis during the same review process as new applications.
 In addition to the content outlined above, a renewal application must include a brief comparison of milestones achieved vs. those planned in the original submission.

 No-Cost Extensions are allowed.
 An NCE application is required and will be strictly reviewed for compliance with the award deliverables and project.
 Applications are due one month prior to award end date by downloading the linked form template.

 Questions?
 Please contact Program Manager, Linda Lucian: firstname.lastname@example.org.